-Our Jewellery Making classes teach small scale metalworking skills so that you can learn to make jewellery pieces from precious or non-precious metals.
-You will use smaller versions of the kind of tools you might have come across in metalwork at school, and we use torches (similar to blowlamps) and chemicals for some processes.
+Our jewellery making classes teach small scale metalworking skills so that you can learn to make jewellery pieces from precious or non-precious metals.
+Traditionally, these are the skills used by a goldsmith (no matter which precious metal is being worked in), whereas the term silversmith is used for a craftsman making large-scale work like bowls, vases, candlesticks etc. You will use smaller versions of the kind of hand and power tools you might have come across in metalwork at school, and we use torches (similar to blowlamps) and chemicals for some processes.

 Beginners (Level 0)

 Our jewellery making for Beginners (Level 0) Course is the foundation for all of our jewellery making courses.

 The Beginner jewellery classes are designed to give you an introduction to some essential jewellery making techniques.
 The set project covers marking, drilling, piercing (sawing), filing, forming (bending/shaping), soldering, buffing and polishing.

 It will teach you the skills to start making your own jewellery pieces with our Open Project courses, or you can build on these basic skills by moving on to our Improver courses to practice and improve those key skills whilst learning new ones.

 The Improvers jewellery classes build upon the techniques and skills learnt in the Beginners classes, through set projects which either focus on those specific skills to improve them or enable students to practice the skills alongside the introduction of new techniques.

 Level 1 classes are designed to introduce new skills that are easier to learn, whereas the techniques in Level 2 courses are more difficult and are for students that have completed at least 6 of our Level 1 set projects.

 Advanced (Level 3)